Rules for Requesting Pass/No Pass

 - Some courses are designated in the catalog as Pass/No Pass (P/NP) courses.
 In those courses, a letter grade is not available.
 Among these classes are those with a “single satisfactory standard of performance for which unit credit is assigned.”
 (See Section 51302 of Title 5.)

 - For other courses, you may select the Pass/No Pass option instead of a letter grade.
 Under usual deadlines, you must select that option no later than the fourth week of a standard 12-week course, or no later than one third into the duration of a course that is less than 12 weeks.
-(See above for special rules that apply in certain quarters of 2020 and 2021.)
+(See above for special rules that apply for classes taken in 2020 or 2021.)

 - You may not apply more than 30 units of credit earned with a Pass grade toward an Associate in Arts degree.